 Why you might follow the Mayo Clinic Diet

-You might choose to follow the Mayo Clinic Diet because you:
+You might choose to follow the Mayo Clinic Diet because of you:

 - Want to follow a diet that has been developed by medical professionals